 Domaine l’Abbe Dine History, Overview

 Domaine l’Abbe Dine is a new domaine in the Southern Rhone Valley.
+The are located in Courthezon.
 While the vineyards have been owned by the same family for close to 140 years, 2012 marks the debut vintage for the wines of Domaine l’Abbe.
-The Reynaud family began planting vines in Chateauneuf du Pape in the 1880’s.
-The vines were planted in the Les Berdines lieu dit.
+The Reynaud family began planting vines in Chateauneuf du Pape in the 1880’s in the Les Berdines lieu dit.
 The name, l’Abbe Dine can be translated into “The Abbot’s Dinner”.

 With the 2012 vintage, Nathalie Reynaud brought in Philippe Cambie to consult on the wines and vineyard management.
 Prior to the 2012 vintage, the harvest of Domaine l’Abbe Dine was sold to another Chateauneuf du Pape producer and family friend as well as Cellier des Princess, the local cooperative.
-Once the current contracts for the grapes expire, you should expect to see more wine from Domaine l’Abbe Dine.
+Once their final contract expired in 2017, you are going to see more wine from Domaine l’Abbe Dine.

 Domaine l’Abbe Dine owns 4 hectares of vines in the Chateauneuf du Pape appellation that are planted for the production of red wine grapes.
 The estates uses only organic farming techniques.
 Domaine l’Abbe Dine produces 1 Chateauneuf du Pape Rouge wine.

 Domaine l’Abbe Dine Chateauneuf du Pape is made from a blend of 80%, old vine Grenache, 15% Syrah and 5% Mourvedre.
 Some of the vines used in this wine are more than 120 years of age!
 The vine are well placed in the Les Bedines vineyard.

 Vinification takes place in stainless steel tanks.
 The wine is aged in cement vats.